 This certificate allows students to explore print, video and web with the opportunity to create their own branding and promotion.
-This also gives a strong graphic arts foundation for four year transfer.
+This also gives a strong graphic arts foundation.

 Today's entrepreneurs must have an understanding of current trends in social media promoting through online video for hand held devices and streaming broadcast.
 Web functions allow the student to create an online presence.
 Print allows the student to create the product and/or service.